eFinder

 “Five U.S. Air Force refueling planes were hit in an Iranian strike at Prince Sultan Air Base in Saudi Arabia.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm or refute claims about Saudi Arabia strikes
+No evidence found in Wikipedia or other sources to confirm or refute claims about U.S. planes being hit in Saudi Arabia.

 “Trump wasn’t briefed about the strikes, and he learned what had happened from media reports.”